 - Takes specific responsibility to manage quality of clinical trial initiation, execution, recruitment efforts, oversight of monitoring activities, and direct database management, and data analysis, including and not limited to successful data base lock (DBL) and reporting.

 - Responsible for written regulatory/clinical communications for assigned trials, including, but limited to protocol and CRF development, responses to regulatory deficiency letters, annual reports with safety reporting, SAE/UADE reports, final Clinical Study Reports, CE Mark reports, and other internal reports as needed.

 - Liaise with vendors and internal stakeholders to ensure timely data base lock is achieved

 - Manage appropriate implementation, conduct, tracking and reporting of assigned trial(s) including quality review of trial information using internal clinical trial management practices to support and manage assigned responsibilities

 - Identifies and assists with opportunities for process development, improvement and implementation of policies, procedures and processes related to Good Clinical Practice, SOPs, and assigned clinical trial activities.

 SKILLS AND QUALIFICATIONS:

 - Bachelor’s degree required in medical/healthcare-related science field.
 Advanced degree preferred.

-- 6-8 years of regulatory / global clinical trial experience (preferably in medical device industry), with at least 2 to 3 years of executing global feasibility, pivotal and post-approval trials.
+- 6-8 years of regulatory / global clinical trial experience (preferably in medical device industry), with at least 2 to 3 years executing global feasibility, pivotal and/or post-approval trials.

-- Preferably, ~ 5 years of experience with PMA Class III device process.
-Experiences with Health Canada regulatory processes are welcomed.
-Experience with various international clinical trials regulations also desirable.
+- Preferably, some experience with PMA Class III device processes.
+Experiences with CE Mark, ISO, EMA or other international regulatory processes are welcomed.

 - Knowledge of financial principles in budgeting and tracking of clinical trials and effective management of assigned internal and external resources to achieve successful results.